 - Next, you will need to treat the area for odors and stains.

 - There are a variety of commercial pet urine removers available.
 Nature’s Miracle is a well known brand with a high success rate.
-Kids ‘n Pets is another product designed for removing a variety of stains and odors.
-Both are effective removing the stains and lingering odors that come from dog urine.
+Kids ‘n Pets is another product designed for removing a variety of stains and odors that works well.
+Both are effective at removing the stains and lingering odors that come from dog urine.
 Some have found white vinegar to be effective in removing pet odors as well.

 - Apply your selected cleaning product liberally to the area.

 - For carpet or padded furniture, make sure you apply enough to reach the bottom of the stain so all of the odor is removed.

-- Some cleaning products will recommend that the product be scrubbed and rinsed, while most are left to air dry.
+- Some cleaning products will recommend that the product be scrubbed and rinsed, while others are left to air dry.
 The extra time on the stain allows the product time to break down the urine proteins and odors to remove them completely.
 Multiple treatments may be necessary, particularly for absorbent surfaces like upholstery.
 If using vinegar, allow it to dry on the area.